Macedonian Ruins

 Let every soul be subject to the authorities that are above him.
 (Romans 13:1 DARBY - 1890)5

-Most twentieth century versions have interpreted—not translated—the Greek words (huperecho exousia) as “governing authorities” while those of older origin, such as King James (1611), American Standard (1901), Bishop’s (1595), Geneva (1599), Darby (1890), Tyndale (1534), Webster’s (1833), carry the literal translation of these words as “higher powers.”6 (see a more extensive list at The Evolution of Roman 13:1 Translation).
+Most twentieth-century versions have interpreted—not translated—the Greek words (huperecho exousia) as “governing authorities” while those of older origin, such as King James (1611), American Standard (1901), Bishop’s (1595), Geneva (1599), Darby (1890), Tyndale (1534), Webster’s (1833), carry the literal translation of these words as “higher powers.”6 (see a more extensive list in The Evolution of Roman 13:1 Translation).

-Why this change from translation to interpretation in the newer versions?
+Why did this change from translation to interpretation in the newer versions?
 Was the change a matter of accuracy or influence over the translators to control the readers?
 One of the planned actions of the New World Order7 is to, "Changing The Bible Through Revisions Of Key Words" This change, in modern versions and revisions, would certainly hamper every ‘good Christian’ from ever thinking of opposing a government that advocates abortion, homosexuality, or reduced rights.

-The Greek word exousia interpreted as authorities in the NASB means "power to act, authority."9
+The Greek word exousia, interpreted as authorities in the NASB, means "power to act, authority."9

 It is to those in higher lawful authority to which all souls are to be subject.
 The point of conflict comes when people associate the word "governing" with "secular government."
 The context of this verse has no connection to secular government.
 A maxim of law states, “The power which is derived cannot be greater than that from which it is derived.”
-This means that a government elected by the people and gets is power or authority to govern from those people, can never have greater power or authority than those same people possess—always less.
+This means that a government elected by the people and gets its power or authority to govern from those people, can never have greater power or authority than those same people possess—always less.
 That means that an elected, lawful, government must be in subjection to the will of those people and behave as 'public servants'.

 Is It Idolatry?